mvasin/backups/README.md

 # backups
-Creating backups of wordpress and HTML sites folder.
+Creating backups of wordpress and HTML sites folder on a server.
 Assumes that WP CLI is installed.